Remote Part Time Jobs: The Secret to Having Extra Cash In Your Pocket

 Billing Manager.
 You don't need a physical office to look over customer invoices, track missing payments, clarify pricing issues, and correct occasional billing mistakes; you just need a computer, WiFi, and a strong like for numbers.

 Writer.
 Written digital content with high-ranking SEO will always be in demand whether for business websites, blogs, case studies, ebooks, or marketing copy.
-A few hours a week could provide stellar resume and portfolio material.
+A few hours a week could provide a stellar resume and portfolio material.

 With awesome benefits and a wide range of roles to choose from, the only downside to remote part-time jobs is that they're normally difficult to find.